youtarrow/contrail/README.md

 ## :pencil2: Overview

-Create a Technical site with React and Django.
+Create a Technical site with React and Django REST API.

 ## :hammer: Requirement